tcelovsky/rails-api-js-project/NOTES.md

 ## Coding the Frontend

-1. Add the following within the <body> tax of index.html:
+1. Add the following within the <body> tax of index.html to create basic setup for the webpage:

 ```
 <div class="container">